-Being a wetland, this park serves home to many other different animals and marshy plants, dragonflies, mammals, amphibians, reptiles and many terrestrial and aquatic plant species indicating a high biodiversity value especially highlighting the value of urban wildlife.
-It contains a study center, open study area, board walks for walking through the wetland, butterfly garden, bird watching tower and bird hide, ground water wells, a laboratory, a herbarium, children’s pond, wetland agriculture area, rush and reed pond, audio video room and boat riding facilities.
+Being a wetland, this park serves as home to many other different animals and marshy plants, dragonflies, mammals, amphibians, reptiles and many terrestrial and aquatic plant species indicating a high biodiversity value especially highlighting the value of urban wildlife.
+It contains a study centre, open study area, boardwalks for walking through the wetland, a butterfly garden, bird watching tower and bird hide, groundwater wells, a laboratory, a herbarium, a children’s pond, a wetland agriculture area, a rush and reed pond, a audio-video room and boat riding facilities.

 Originally this park was a paddy land.
-During the late 1970’s the parliament lake was created and this land was used to deposit dredge material and cultivation ceased.
-At present it serves as a flood detention area, absorbing flood water during heavy storms and contributes protect parliament area from being inundated.
+During the late 1970s parliament lake was created and this land was used to deposit dredge material and cultivation ceased.
+At present it serves as a flood detention area, absorbing flood water during heavy storms and contributing to protecting the parliament area from being inundated.
 Some of its other benefits are lowering the city temperature, providing a place for students to conduct biodiversity practicals, and providing a recreational area for lovers of nature.

 The park is open all seven days of the week from 6 AM to 6 PM.